 - Noble Rot – in Swan Lane, mid Cuba.
-A massive range of quality wines from all over the world, served with tasty quality plates from Amy of the Salty Pidgin.
+A massive range of quality wines from all over the world, served with tasty quality plates.
 Four owners, including three who have done wine courses, and one ex-head sommelier from Hippopotamus Hotel.
 Monday and Tuesday evenings, Wednesday to Sunday lunch til late.

 And the only true whisky bar:

 - Hugos Whisky Lounge – Upstairs in The Establishment (best entry off Blair St).
 Huge whisky menu and knowledgeable staff in a relaxed gentleman’s club-style environment.
 Tuesday to Saturday evenings.